AshokAdithya/Housing-Management-System/README.md

 - **Monthly Rent Updates**: A cronjob runs monthly to automatically update the rent fees.
 - **Security System**: Implements basic security measures to ensure user data is protected and transactions are secure.
 - **User-Friendly Interface**: Built with a simple and responsive frontend for tenants and admins.
+- **Data-Structures**: Hash Tables, JSON, Chaining were used in this Project.

 ---